erszcz/msc-thesis/dfly-multiboot.md

 +1:
 ```

+Unless the kernel is booted by a Multiboot compliant bootloader,
-Unless it is, we simply skip the newly added code block and continue
+we skip the newly added code block and continue
 booting along the old path (i.e. `jne 1f`).

 If it is Multiboot compliant, we mark the relevant fields of the `struct